Umer-K/my-second-repo-demo/README2.md

 my vs code reply. yes
 github i can see this code now. thanku.

 my git hub reply, oKay umer from vs code. i can see ur msgs i hope u can see my too.

+my vs code reply. yeyyy umer we learned to talk on vs code and github. this is great start.